 One of the best vocalists of all time, Cobain has left an unforgettable legacy to his fans all over the world.

-In fact, he is regarded as one of the most iconic musicians in alternative music and remembered as the Gen X‘s spokesman for both his anti-establishment persona and angst filled song writing.
+In fact, he is regarded as one of the most iconic musicians in alternative music and remembered as Gen X‘s spokesman for both his anti-establishment persona and angst filled songwriting.

 For a bit about Cobain, he started singing at the age of two and writing a song about a trip to the park at age four.

-He also admitted that he’s trying to rip off the Pixies when composing “Smells like Teen Spirit,” one of the last songs written for the album “Nevermind.”
+He also admitted that he was trying to rip off the Pixies when composing “Smells like Teen Spirit,” one of the last songs written for the album “Nevermind.”